jMorton95/Propel_AddressBook/README.md

 ### Session 3 30/07:
-Today refactored my Backend with a Unique User Identifier API that will generate unique ID's for me to use as both solid database entries as well as to point to the specific entries I require to DELETE or update with PUT requests.
+Today I refactored my Backend with a Unique User Identifier API that will generate unique ID's for me to use as both solid database entries as well as to point to the specific entries I require to DELETE or update with PUT requests.

 I've altered these methods to send my Object Data as a Key (unique ID) Value (the object itself) Pair, as well as added asynchronous methods of splitting these pairs apart, extracting the ID as well as the completely object itself for rendering on my Frontend.